rtlnl/terraform-kubernetes-linkerd2/README.md

 There is a boolean variable `high_availability` that needs to be set, to switch on high availability in the cluster, this controls when to apply various pod/node affinities defined in the linkerd deployments.

+## Certificates

+There are some pre-made certificates in the module.
+This is necessary to make it work locally.
+We **highly discourage** you to use these in production as they are publicly available.
+In the `example` folder, we have a small example on how to combine `cert-manager` with `your-own-trustanchors.pem` files to enable the automatic rotation of the controlplane certificates.

 ## Requirements

 | Name | Version |